uikit/uikit-site/docs/pages/utility.md

 ## Gif

 To start playing an animated Gif only when it comes into the viewport, add the `uk-gif` attribute.
+That way a user will see the animation right when he is supposed to.

 ```html
 <img src="" alt="" uk-gif